 Luke 13:10-13 NLT “One Sabbath day as Jesus was teaching in a synagogue, he saw a woman who had been crippled by an evil spirit.
 She had been bent double for eighteen years and was unable to stand up straight.
 When Jesus saw her, he called her over and said, “Dear woman, you are healed of your sickness!”
 Then he touched her, and instantly she could stand straight.
 How she praised God!”

 • She was not able to grow.
-When you are constantly facing down, your cannot grow in vision, ideas, capacity, all her growth was negative.
+When you are constantly facing down, only seeing the negative, you cannot grow in your vision, ideas, capacity.
+All her growth was toward the negative, a downward spiral.

 • She was not able to look ahead.
-Those who cannot look ahead have no hope, are discouraged and appear cynical and angry.
+Those who cannot look ahead struggle to have hope, are discouraged and appear cynical and angry.

-• She couldn’t live as she was supposed to, it was difficult to move forward, or aspire to more in her life.
+• She couldn’t live as she was supposed to.
+It was difficult to move forward, or aspire to more in her life, she was stuck and had been for eighteen years.

 • She was not able to serve God as she had limited capacity.